how to build a project management timeline

 Project milestones mark project achievements along the way, allowing you to track the progress of your projects from start to finish.
 This way, if you get behind, you will know far in advance of your final deadline and be able to adjust your plans or expectations to stay on target.

-Milestones can mark project phases or large tasks, or be measured by the percentage or portion of the project completed.
+Milestones can mark project phases or large tasks, or you can measure them by the percentage or portion of the project completed.

 This is the fun part!
 It's time to create your project timeline.
 Line your tasks end to end, adjust their lengths to reflect the amount of time allotted, and then add milestones to polish things off.
 Voilà!
 You have a completed project management timeline.
 Isn’t it beautiful?